-Before 2021’s Juneteenth celebration, President Peter M. Donohue, OSA, PhD, announced Villanova University will cancel classes and close in observance of Juneteenth, adding June 19 as an official University holiday.
+Last year, before the Juneteenth celebration, President Peter M. Donohue, OSA, PhD, announced Villanova University would close in observance of Juneteenth, adding June 19 as an official University holiday.

 Two excellent opportunities for reflection and education are available in Villanova’s Slavery in the Modern World Class and the Last Seen Project, both created by Judith Giesberg, PhD, Robert M. Birmingham Chair in the Humanities, Professor, Department of History.

-She shared the importance of Juneteenth in history and its relevance to the modern United States:
+Last year, Dr. Giesberg shared the importance of Juneteenth in history and its relevance to the modern United States.
+It has been updated for this year’s holiday:

 Through Juneteenth celebrations, Black communities around the U.S. began marking the end of slavery in 1865, drawing on a long tradition of using events that served both as moments of reflection, but also as opportunities to refocus for the fight ahead.